 The UK Government has announced their intention to pass legislation to increase the main rate of corporation tax from 19% to 25% with effect from 1 April 2023.
-When this legislation has been substantially enacted, the Company would be required to increase its provisions for tax accordingly.
+This legislation has been substantially enacted and the Company is required to increase its provisions for tax accordingly.